robert-koch-institut/Abwassersurveillance_AMELAG/Readme.en.md

     {
       "start": "2023-09-11T15:00:21+02:00",
       "end": "2023-09-11T15:00:21+02:00",
-      "type": "Collected",
+      "type": "Created",
-      "description": "Date when the dataset was created" }
+      "description": "Date when the published data was created" }
   ],
 ```